Home Inspections, Radon Testing, and Infrared Thermography?

 Here are a few commonly asked questions about home inspections.

-The best time to consult the inspector is right after you’ve made an offer on your new building.
-The real estate contract usually allows for a grace period to inspect the building.
-Ask your professional agent to include this inspection clause in the contract, making your purchase obligation contingent upon the findings of a professional inspection.
+The best time to consult the inspector is right after you’ve made an offer on your new home.
+The real estate contract usually allows for a grace period to inspect the home so you can negotiate any issues found in your inspection objection letter.
+Ask your professional agent to include this inspection clause in the contract, making your purchase obligation contingent upon the findings of your professional inspection findings.

 Depending on the size/square footage, year, and condition of the inspections property; inspections can take anywhere from three to six hours depending upon the size of the home, condition of the home and ancillary services provided.
 Call us today at 303-676-8006 for a more precise timeline and availability or schedule online.